molgenis/NGS_RNA/README.md

 ```BASH
 scp –r TestRun.csv username@yourcluster:/groups/$groupname/${tmpDir}/generatedscripts/
 ```
-Note: the name of the folder should be the same as samplesheet (.csv) file
+Note: the name of the folder should be the same as samplesheet (.csv) file.
-Note: Example samplesheet can be found in $EBROOTNGS_RNA/templates/externalSamplesheet.csv
+Note2: Example samplesheet can be found in $EBROOTNGS_RNA/templates/externalSamplesheet.csv

 <h3>4) Run the generate script </h3>